-Full TitleA Phase 1a/1b Dose Escalation and Expansion Study of Single-agent SC-002 in Subjects with Relapsed or Refractory Small Cell Lung Cancer, Large Cell Neuroendocrine Carcinoma
+Full TitleA Phase 1a/1b Dose Escalation and Expansion Study of Single-agent SC-002 in Subjects with Relapsed or Refractory Small Cell Lung Cancer or Large Cell Neuroendocrine Carcinoma

 The purpose of this study is to find the highest dose of the investigational drug SC-002 that can be given safely in patients with small cell lung cancer or large cell neuroendocrine cancer that has come back or continued to grow despite prior treatment.